SouthGreenPlatform/VcfHunter/tutorial_DnaSeqVariantCalling.md

     head -n 1000 DNAseq_prefiltered.vcf | grep "#CHROM" | sed 's/\t/\n/g' | tail -n +10 > all_names.tab

-When performing this filter, we only want to keep di-allelique sites.
+When performing this filter, we only want to keep bi-allelique sites.
 In other word we want to remove mono-allelic, tri-allelic, tetra-allelic sites.
 However as there are two other type of variant state possible with our pipeline: unknown base (N) or deletion relative to reference (*) penta and hexa allelic state can